TylerBuese/PasswordManager/README.md

 3.)
 If you'd like to use the password manager on PowerShell startup, type the command "Add-ToProfile", and enter the location of the password manager script.

 4.)
 Set up a new password by typing "spw", or Set-Password.
+Use spw -random to generate a random password

 5.)
 Get the password by typing "gpw", or Get-Passwords.
 To remove passwords, navigate to %appdata%\PasswordManager\passwords and delete the respective files.
 (Note: In the future I'll create a delete function for this.)